 ensure audit results are reviewed and promulgated.

 5.7.
-CONTINUOUS IMPROVEMENT
+IMPROVEMENT

+The organization shall determine and select opportunities for improvement and implement any necessary actions to meet customer requirements and enhance customer satisfaction.
+Examples of improvement can include correction, corrective action, continual improvement, breakthrough change, innovation and re-organization.

 ensure opportunities for improvement continue to be identified and that they are: